gregorylburgess/ARMS/docs/developers_guide.rst

 2. **Output goes in folders!** (Keep the working directory clean) Every Chewbacca command should make an output folder.
 If that folder already exists, die.
 Don't overwrite results.
 If a Command writes files that will be neeed downstream, make a new folder for them (separately).
-	* \*_aux folders are for files that we don't need downstream, but someone might want to look at one day.
+	* \*_aux folders are for files that we don't need downstream, but someone might want to inspect.
 	* .groups files go in a \*_groups directory
 	* .samples go in a \*_samples directory
-	* etc.

 3. **Commands do one thing.**

    To make Chewbacca as useful as possible, keep the work units small.
 Do one thing (split, merge, cluster, dereplicate, etc.).
-One big command may be useful to you, but its probably not applicable to everyone else.
-	Before writing a command, ask yourself: "Will this be useful to someone else?"

 4. **Programs do all the work.**

-	Commands represent high-level operations (cluster, dereplicate, rename).  \
+   Commands represent high-level operations (cluster, dereplicate, \
-	But under the hood, this could be an involved, messy, complicated process.
-Programs should take care of their own buisiness.  \
-	If you need to move a file, rename a file, parse a file, or whatever, do it within the program class (side scripts and helpers are encouraged).
+   rename).
+If you need to move a file, rename a file, parse a file, \
+   or whatever, do it within the program class (Program classes inherit from ChewbaccaProgram). side scripts and \
+   helpers are encouraged).

 Chewbacca Design Pattern:
 -------------------------
 **ChewbaccaCommands (classes/ChewbaccaCommand.py)**

 ChewbaccaCommands represent high-level commands like "cluster" (Cluster_Command), "partition" (Partition_Command), "dereplicate" (Dereplicate_Command), \
-and know which programs are supported (ChewbaccaCommand.supported_programs), but otherwise oblivious as to HOW those programs operate.
+and know which programs are supported (ChewbaccaCommand.supported_programs), but otherwise \
+oblivious as to HOW those programs operate (they do not know whether we are clustering CROP or vsearch).

 **ChewbaccaPrograms (classes/ChewbaccaPrograms.py)**